felixeichler/metabase-informix-driver/README.md

 ### Prereq: Download Informix JDBC Driver jar
 Download the jar from: https://mvnrepository.com/artifact/com.ibm.informix/jdbc
-and put it into the `plugins` directory of the metbase repository.
+and copy it into the `plugins` directory of the metabase repository.
 ```
 cp jdbc.jar ../metabase/plugins/jdbc.jar
 ```

-TODO: Figure out if we can just add this maven dependency to the `deps.edn` file to auto-download the latest jar and the copy it to the plguins folder?? https://clojure.org/reference/deps_and_cli#_maven
+TODO: Automate the download of this file, possibly using Maven/deps.edn

 ### customize /../deps.edn
 replace /PATH/TO/ with the correct information